ash-project/ash_graphql/documentation/tutorials/getting-started-with-graphql.md

 ### Using Phoenix

-You will simply want to add some code to your router, like so:
+You will simply want to add some code to your router, like so.

 You will also likely want to set up the "playground" for trying things out.